hrax/now-eslint/README.md

  * `.ENV` - This is where the connection information to your instance is saved
  * `config.json` - Tables and ESLint CLI configuration; tables in this file, override tables configured in `tables.json`
  * `tables.json` - Tables and field configuration, usually generated from the instance
- * `template.ejs` - HTML template used to generate the HTML Report
+ * `template.ejs` - HTML template used to generate the HTML Report.
+You can update this file as you wish to change the visual or functionality of the generated report

 ### Execution

 To generate an update set report, you should execute following command in the same folder you have set up step earlier.

+Update set changes are linted against `.eslintrc` present in the configured folder or in user's profile directory.
+You can specify custom ESLint CLI config file by using `configFile` in the `config.json` `cliEngine` property.

     now-eslint report

 You will be guided through a series of questions to provide name, filename and update set query for your report.

+Note that linter currently does not allow reporting on custom XML serialized Service Now records such as 'Workflows'.
+If you encounter such an error, you can specify the table to be skipped in the `config.json` `tables` property.

 ## Library